webix-hub/angular2-demo/README.md

     }
 ```

-### Calling API of webix components
+### Calling API of Webix components

-You can add a public method to the component, which will call any necessary public method by using this.ui as reference to the Webix object
+You can add a public method to the component to call any necessary public method by using `this.ui` as a reference to the Webix object:

 **app/components/datatable.js**
 ```js